-The demographic nature of a town tells the reader a great deal about who the town is and what trends define its direction.
-To get a real-time snapshot of the town it is important to have the most up-to-date data available.
-Much of the content in this chapter has been taken from the 2010 US Census or the 2005-2009 American Community Survey.
+The demographics of a town tells the reader a great deal about who the town is and what trends define its direction.
+To get an accurate snapshot of the town it is important to have the most up-to-date data available.
+Much of the content in this chapter has been taken from the 2020 U.S. Census or the American Community Survey.
 In other instances, state data was used.